 114/21 Moo 6, Chakungrao Rd., T. Srakeaw, A. Muang T - Kamphaeng Phet

 Featuring free WiFi and a terrace, Mai Yai Resort offers accommodation in Kamphaeng Phet.
 Free private parking is available on site.
-You will find a 24-hour front desk at the property.
-The nearest airport is Phitsanulok Airport, 85 km from the prop..
+Every room at this resort is air conditioned and is equipped with a TV.
+Some rooms feature a seating area where you ..